• Skip to primary navigation

 Adding the broth and noodles

-• Place the rice noodle "nests" (open them up as much as you can) in the tray.
+• Place the noodle "nests" (open them up as much as you can) in the tray.
 Pour the hot broth over the noodles.
 The noodles with almost immediately become transparent and limp.
 Perfect!
 Now add the vegetables back and use their weight to press the noodles down.

 • Now remove the tray from the oven, add the garnishes and serve the dish warm.
 Enjoy!